andrelorenzo/Vision2D_navigation/Codigos_PC/README.md

 ### python
 ultralytics
-> Other dependencies are inside each repo as in requirements.txt in MiDaS-cpp
+> Other dependencies are inside each repo as in requirements.txt for MiDaS-cpp

 ## CUDA acceleration graphics